 There is a difference between brown and white eggs.
-It’s probably not what you think, and you can’t tell after you open the egg.
+But it’s probably not what you think, and you can’t tell after you throw away the eggshell!

 What’s the difference between brown and white eggs?